Navigating mental health in the workplace

-But, as you may be aware, there has been an important recent decision in the European Courts regarding working time and when travelling to work may actually count as being at work (Federación de Servicios Privados del Sindicato Comisiones Obreras v Tyco Integrated Security SL and another).
+But, as you may be aware, there has been an important decision in the European Courts regarding working time and when travelling to work may actually count as being at work (Federación de Servicios Privados del Sindicato Comisiones Obreras v Tyco Integrated Security SL and another).

 In order for someone to be classed as being “at work”, the following criteria must be met.
 The worker must be: